 Drought Tolerant Trees

-Blue Grass suggests trying Amur Maackia, Amur Maple, Ash, Aspen, Austrian Pine, Autumn Blaze Maple, Baby Blue Spruce, Bakeri Spruce, Black Hills Spruce, Bristlecone Pine, Bur Oak, Colorado Spruce, Columnar Blue Spruce, Columnar Mugo Pine, Elm, Fat Albert Spruce, Green Penguin Scotch Pine, Hackberry, Hawthorn, Hoopsii Spruce, Ivory Silk Lilac, Japanese Tree Lilac, Juniper, Korean Maple, Limber Pine, Linden, Lodgepole Pine, Montgomery Spruce, Montrose Charm, Spruce, Mountain Pine, Oak, Ohio Buckeye, Ornamental Flowering Crabapple, Pin Cherry, Ponderosa Pine, Poplar, Red Rocket Maple, Scotch Pine, Sensation Maple (Boxelder), Serviceberry, Sester’s Dwarf Spruce, Siberian Larch, Silver Queen Maple, Swiss Stone Pine, Tamarack, Tannenbaum, Mugo Pine, Weeping White Spruce and White Spruce.
+Drought tolerant trees that Blue Grass recommends: Amur Maackia, Amur Maple, Ash, Aspen, Austrian Pine, Autumn Blaze Maple, Baby Blue Spruce, Bakeri Spruce, Black Hills Spruce, Bristlecone Pine, Bur Oak, Colorado Spruce, Columnar Mugo Pine, Elm, Fat Albert Spruce, Green Penguin Scotch Pine, Hackberry, Hawthorn, Hoopsii Spruce, Ivory Silk Lilac, Japanese Tree Lilac, Juniper, Korean Maple, Limber Pine, Linden, Lodgepole Pine, Montgomery Spruce, Montrose Charm White Spruce, Mountain Pine, Oak, Ohio Buckeye, Ornamental Flowering Crabapple, Pin Cherry, Ponderosa Pine, Poplar, Red Rocket Maple, Scotch Pine, Sensation Maple, Serviceberry, Sester’s Dwarf Spruce, Siberian Larch, Silver Queen Maple, Swiss Stone Pine, Tamarack, Tannenbaum Mugo Pine, Weeping White Spruce and White Spruce.